dlay-io/dlay-core/readme.md

 * Easy to monitore

 # How it works
 In After there's no big secrets, all magic happens in scheduler class (that can be used as common.js module, to schedule tasks on your program in execution time).

-In the After core we start a timer with javascript setInterval and emit for every second (1000 mileseconds) all events atached to this time.
+We start a timer with javascript setInterval and emit an event for every second (1000 mileseconds).

-When all jobs & tasks event are dispached the worker is the reponsible for update couchdb document about the progress.
+When all jobs & tasks event are dispatched the worker is the responsible for update couchdb document about the progress.

 So when an job is executed the scheduler clear all related data from memory but persist it into couchdb.